 Effective November 17, 2006, Legend issued one (1) new bonus share of Common Stock for every two (2) shares of Common Stock outstanding on the record at that date.
 The issue of the new bonus shares of Common Stock were on a pro-rate basis to all shareholders.
 As a result, the Company issued 27,599,722 shares of its Common Stock.
 Effective December 31, 2006, Legend issued one (1) new bonus share of Common Stock for every two (2) shares of Common Stock outstanding on the record at that date.
 The issue of the new bonus shares of Common Stock were on a pro-rate basis to all shareholders.
-As a result, the Company issued one (1) new bonus share of Common Stock for every two (2) shares of Common Stock were on a pro-rate basis to all shareholders.
-As a result, the company issued 41,934,337 shares of its Common Stock.
+As a result, the Company issued 41,934,337 shares of its Common Stock.

-The Company has accounted for these bonus issues as a stock split and accordingly, all share and per share data has been retroactively restated.
+The Company has accounted for these bonus issues as a stock split (the "Stock Split") and accordingly, all share and per share data included in this Prospectus has been retroactively restated.